March 10, 2020

 It's not uncommon to have different kinds of balls for different kinds of training — or just to give your dog some variety in your usual training.
 Every dog is different and will respond to different textures, colors, and toy-shapes according to their own personal preferences.
 You may find that changing out your dogs ball every so often can give his training some variety and make boring tasks exciting again, or learn that your dog has a strong preference for a foam ball over a rubber ball and works harder for it than ever!

-When used for training, ball on string is usually no more than 2-3“ in diameter, with a string not exceeding 12”.
+When used for training, a ball on string is usually no more than 2-3“ in diameter, with a string not exceeding 12”.
 This makes it easy to train with, as the string is not so long that it gets in the way, and the ball is not big enough to encourage your dog to use his paws to play with it.
-However, if you’re looking for a toy your dog can play with all day that still has the features of a ball on string, there are many similar toys out there that can be used for regular daily play instead, such as:
+However, if you're looking for a toy your dog can play with all day that still has the features of a ball on string, there are many similar toys out there that can be used for regular daily play instead, such as:

 Before giving any new toy to your dog, you should inspect the toy for signs of damage or manufacturing defects, such as hard edges on the rope or malformed seals on the ball.
 You should also periodically inspect your dogs toys to ensure they're not wearing down, and be prepared to replace them if they are.
 Some dogs will use the same toys their whole life, but most power chewers will require their toys to be replaced on a yearly, monthly, or even weekly basis.